 Product and Business Development Committee

-Purchasing Committee is managed by Executive Director of the Bank and is established for independent review and evaluation of purchasing documentation.
+Purchasing Committee is managed by Vice Chairman of the Bank and is established for independent review and evaluation of purchasing documentation.
 The committee is obliged to decide the most appropriate supplier or service provider for the Bank and ultimately responsible for the successful outcome of the evaluation process.
 The committee members must be in no way be related to or associate with any of the suppliers being evaluated.

 IT & Digitalization and Steering Committee

-IT & Digitalization and Steering Committee is led by Managing Director of the Bank.
+IT & Digitalization and Steering Committee is led by Chief Executive Officer of the Bank.
 The primary objective is to manage IT resources and implement IT Governance to align with the strategic direction of the Board.
 This includes building, acquiring, and implementing the required infrastructure, applications, and services for the Bank.
 The secondary objective is to support IT projects as defined by the committee.
 The committee is responsible for evaluating and assessing the performance and compliance of all the IT related process, practices, and activities.